irmen/Pyro4/docs/source/config.rst

-SSL_CLIENTCERT            str     *empty str*             Location of the client's certificate file SSL_CLIENTKEY             str     *empty str*             Location of the client's private key file SSL_CLIENTKEYPASSWD       str     *empty str*             Password for the client's private key SSL_CLIENT_CERTVALIDATION bool    True                    Should the client validate the server's certificate (WARNING: leave this on or you compromise security.
+SSL_CLIENTCERT            str     *empty str*             Location of the client's certificate file SSL_CLIENTKEY             str     *empty str*             Location of the client's private key file SSL_CLIENTKEYPASSWD       str     *empty str*             Password for the client's private key
-                                                          Only disable if you really know what you are doing)
 ========================= ======= ======================= =======

 .. index::